 For Future Land Use Map changes, text changes to the CGMP applicable to a single property, or zoning changes, in addition to the notice requirements of state law and other elements of this Plan, signs shall be placed in the right of way and notice shall be as provided for a zoning district change.
-All published notices shall provide sufficient information for the public in accordance with Florida Statutes to understand the meaning and impact of the amendment.
+All published notices shall provide sufficient information for the public in accordance with Florida Statutes.

-Where a material change is made in the amendment or any change is made which would increase the impact of the amendment on residents or on the environment, new notification and advertising shall be required prior to any public hearing on a vote on the amendment to reflect such change.
+Where a material change is made in the amendment, new notification and advertising shall be required prior to any public hearing on a vote on the amendment to reflect such change.
 A material change includes any change to the allowable uses, densities or intensities, development standards, extent of development allowances or infrastructure or preservation requirements, deadlines for payment of fees, completion of work or similar substantive matters, or other substantive aspect of development that may increase the impact of the amendment, including those related to financial obligations.